fsantanna/pingus/ceu/README.md

 the actual effect to happen outside the loop @NN(emit).

-The complete implementations for the *Armageddon button* in C++ and Céu (including redrawing) varies from 47 to 24 lines of code [[![X]][diff-armageddon]].
+The complete implementations for the *Armageddon button* in C++ and Céu (including redrawing) decreases from 47 to 24 lines of code [[![X]][diff-armageddon]].

 As we argue throughout this document, appropriate control-flow mechanisms for